 The report said Murray will also elevate from a three-star to a four-star general if the Senate confirms his nomination.

-He joined the Army in 1982 and has served in command positions across Army components such as Joint Task Force 3, Support for U.S. Forces Afghanistan, 3rd Infantry Division and 4th Infantry Division.
+He joined the Army in 1982 and has served in leadership positions at Joint Task Force 3, Support for U.S. Forces Afghanistan and multiple infantry divisions.

 His assignments has also included time as director of force management at the Defense Department, assistant deputy director of joint training, J-7, at the Joint Staff and director of the Joint Center for Operational Analysis.

 The Army Futures Command will establish its headquarters in Austin, Texas, and support modernization efforts in the areas of long-range precision fires, combat vehicle, vertical lift platform, mobile and expeditionary network, air and missile defense and soldier lethality.